India's Mirza pulls out of US Open with tendon injury

-India's Sania Mirza on Tuesday announced her withdrawal from the U.S. Open because of a torn tendon, adding that the injury would lead to a change in her retirement plans.
+India's Sania Mirza on Tuesday (Aug 23) announced her withdrawal from the US Open because of a torn tendon, adding that the injury would lead to a change in her retirement plans.

 The 35-year-old, who in January announced that she would be retiring at the end of the 2022 season, said she had picked up the injury while competing at the Canadian Open this month.